 Longinus belonged to the Roman Empire's fighting elite.
 He was trained to value power, and to believe in ruthless suppression of any who were perceived to be Rome's enemies.
 He would have been unlikely to have compassion for, or interest in, an itinerant preacher who had stirred up the populace in an alarming way.
 He could watch without emotion as that preacher was put to death in the slow, incredibly painful way reserved for criminals who were not citizens of Rome.

 Longinus, according to most sources, was the officer in command at the Lord's crucifixion.
 It was his job to make sure that those on the crosses were definitely dead.
 This is why it is surprising to find, in some modern books that claim to "demythologize" the Christian Gospel, the bald assertion that we there were no eyewitnesses to the Crucifixion.
 These books then claim that without eyewitnesses we have no certainty that Jesus Christ actually died and rose again.

 Longinus was one witness who was overcome by what he experienced when Jesus died.
-He was awestruck at seeing the earth shake and the rocks split, and he knew that Jesus was the Son of God, as He had claimed to be.
+He was awestruck at seeing the earth shake and the rocks split, and he realized that Jesus was the Son of God, as He had claimed to be.
 The rest of his life, after he accepted baptism, was spent as a follower of Christ who witnessed to others.
-He died a martyr at the hands of Pilate's soldiers, who pursued him and reluctantly followed their orders to kill him.
+He died a martyr at the hands of Pilate's soldiers, who pursued him and reluctantly followed their orders to kill this respected soldier.

 Just a bored centurion who had to make sure the Jewish troublemaker on the cross was really dead—those ordinary words describe Longinus.
-Yet he was changed, to become a great witness to the Resurrection.
+Yet he was changed into a great witness to the Resurrection.
 That is what God can do, and all the "demythologizing" books in the world can't undo it.